Porting: History

 The number of significantly different CPUs and operating systems used on the desktop today is much smaller than in the past.
 The dominance of the x86 architecture means that most desktop software is never ported to a different CPU.
 In that same market, the choice of operating systems has effectively been reduced to three: Microsoft Windows, macOS, and Linux.
-However, in the embedded systems and mobile markets, portability remains a significant issue, with the ARM being a widely used alternative.
+In the embedded systems and mobile markets, however, portability remains a significant issue, with the ARM being a widely used alternative.

 International standards, such as those promulgated by the ISO, greatly facilitate porting by specifying details of the computing environment in a way that helps reduce differences between different standards-conforming platforms.
 Writing software that stays within the bounds specified by these standards represents a practical although nontrivial effort.
 Porting such a program between two standards-compliant platforms (such as POSIX.1) can be just a matter of loading the source code and recompiling it on the new platform, but practitioners often find that various minor corrections are required, due to subtle platform differences.
 Most standards suffer from "gray areas" where differences in interpretation of standards lead to small variations from platform to platform.

 There also exists an ever-increasing number of tools to facilitate porting, such as the GNU Compiler Collection, which provides consistent programming languages on different platforms, and Autotools, which automates the detection of minor variations in the environment and adapts the software accordingly before compilation.

 The compilers for some high-level programming languages (e.g. Eiffel, Esterel) gain portability by outputting source code in another high level intermediate language (such as C) for which compilers for many platforms are generally available.